You’ve put in the hours. You’ve paid your dues.

 Don’t believe me?
 A recent study shows that 97% of consumers research their purchases online before they buy something.

 Your website is a crucial component of your marketing and branding strategy.

 So, put this vital business tool to work for your consulting business.

 Start by ensuring that your website design truly embodies your consulting brand.
-Visitors should be able to understand who you are and what your brand is about as soon as they arrive.
+Visitors should understand who you are and what your brand is about as soon as they arrive.

 Your website’s visual design and marketing copy should project your brand’s voice and identity.
 Here are some suggestions:

 - Write marketing copy with your target audience in mind.

 - And showcase your personal consulting style.